Officials build platform nest for ospreys blocking Bay Bridge traffic cameras

 STEVENSVILLE, Md.
-(WJLA) - A small flock of ospreys who had previously made their home in a nest blocking Chesapeake Bay Bridge traffic cameras now have a new home, courtesy of the Maryland Department of Transportation Administration.
+(WJLA) - A small flock of ospreys who had previously made their home in a nest blocking Chesapeake Bay Bridge traffic cameras now have a new home, courtesy of the Maryland Transportation Administration.

 To encourage the birds not to sit in front of the traffic cameras anymore, the MDTA built a special nest on a platform on top of the traffic pole next to the cameras.

 The platform nest debuted around 10:45 a.m.
 Thursday.

 Previously, the birds built two different nests in front of the camera facing the eastern span of the bridge, which officials took down.
 Then, they built a nest facing the western span.

 Finally, officials came up with the idea of the special platform so the birds would still feel welcome - just not block the cameras.

 John Sales, MDTA spokesman, told WTOP the cameras captured images of the birds attacking the cameras, which would cost roughly $6,000 each to replace.